Devgaze/qangulars/README.md

 ## What is changed?

-I aimed to change as little as possible but turned out there was quite a lot of changes.
 Mostly focusing on project structure and updating *deprecated packages* where some were added, some deleted and some marked *deprecated* updated with the favoured versions.

 For initial version (1.0.0) following things were done: